CP4SBI: Local Conformal Calibration of Credible Sets in Simulation-Based Inference: Final Remarks

 \section{Final Remarks}

-In this paper, we tackled the fundamental problem of miscalibration in Simulation-Based Inference.
+In this paper, we tackled the fundamental problem of miscalibration in simulation-based inference.
 We proposed \ourmethod{}, a post-hoc, model-agnostic framework using conformal prediction to build credible sets with finite-sample guarantees.
 It applies to any SBI method offering posterior samples or density estimates and supports any scoring function, enabling calibrated HPD regions, symmetric intervals, or custom sets.

 We proposed two calibration strategies.
 The first, \cdfourmethod{}, achieves asymptotic conditional coverage by recalibrating scores using an estimate of their conditional CDF.
 Its guarantees strengthen as the underlying posterior approximation improves—typically as the training sample size increases.
 The second, \locartourmethod{}, provides finite-sample local coverage by partitioning the data space with a regression tree, adapting the calibration to regions of varying difficulty.
 This method also attains asymptotic conditional coverage as the size of the calibration set grows.
 Both methods guarantee correct marginal coverage.
 Our experiments on established SBI benchmarks confirmed that \ourmethod{} effectively improves uncertainty quantification for both neural posterior estimators and diffusion-based models.
+Although we focused on these two local conformal approaches, other modern methods for targeting conditional coverage—such as the one proposed by \cite{gibbs2025conformal} could also be explored in the SBI setting.
+Investigating their performance in this context is a promising direction for future work.

 Despite offering stronger coverage guarantees, \ourmethod{} has some limitations.
 The tightness of its credible regions depends on the quality of the initial posterior; poor approximations lead to wider, albeit calibrated, sets.
-Additionally, \locartourmethod{} requires a sufficiently large calibration set to populate its partitions, which can be challenging in high-dimensional spaces.
+Additionally, \locartourmethod{} requires a sufficiently large calibration set to populate its partitions, which can be challenging in high-dimensional tasks.
 This can be partly mitigated by including posterior variance estimates or other summary statistics in the partitioning features.

 This work opens several avenues for future research.
 Although we focused on two conformal methods, other techniques may yield better performance in specific settings (see, e.g., \citealt{plassier2025rectifying}).
 We also plan to extend the \ourmethod{} framework to more challenging inference scenarios, such as those involving hierarchical models or discrete parameters.
 Finally, its applicability is not limited to SBI; it could be a valuable tool for calibrating posteriors from other methods like Variational Inference or Approximate Bayesian Computation.